pt8o/lambert/README.md

 ## Building
 Running `jekyll build` will create a full build of the site in the folder `_site`, which can then be dropped into any hosting environment and work immediately.
 It's a static site, remember!

 Note that the base URL of the website is defined in `_config.yml`.
 This is ignored when serving on localhost, but will be built into things like navigation links and image source URLs.
 If you build for a staging site, you'll need to change this value before running `jekyll build` -- just remember to change it back before building for production.
+And, of course, you'll need to change this value if the site ever changes addresses.

 I would highly caution against modifying the post-build static pages.
-This may be tempting if you're just making small changes, but modifications made this way will be overwritten if you `jekyll build` again.
+This may be tempting if you're just making small changes, but modifications made this way will be overwritten when you `jekyll build` again.
 Anyway, once you have Jekyll installed, generating a new build takes a matter of seconds.